ScorpionesLabs/DVS/Readme.md

 #### Invoke-ExecutionCommand

-Invoke-ExecutionCommand function executes commands via DCOM Object using the logged-on user or provided credentials.
+Invoke-ExecutionCommand function allows to executes commands via DCOM Object using the logged-on user or provided credentials.
 * Examples:

   1. Checks for DCOM access,